racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/actiontasklet.md

 ##What's Next
 In this section you have learned to create the basic operations on a Root Object.
 This section does not cover all possible actions, but it should give you a good idea about the principles of creating actions.

-In the next sections we will discuss how you can create actions, triggered by an event.
+In a next step we will discuss how you can create your own forms and wizards of your PyApp.
+A form and a wizard are both UI elements of your PyApp.
+These elements allows you to interact with the user, for example ask for a confirmation or request input.